yoann-dufresne/cbd/README.md

 canonicaler.getCanonical(172);		//144
 ```
 ### ConwayBromage::ConwayBromage(istream& kmerFlux, KmerManipulator* km)
-Take an istream which represents the k-mer flux and the KmerManipulator which contains all the informations about encoding format.<br>
+The **ConwayBromage constructor** takes an istream which represents the k-mer flux and a **KmerManipulator** which contains all the information about encoding format.<br>
-This constructor will build an object containing all the k-mers in the flux with very low memory consumption.<br>
+It returns an object containing all the k-mers in the flux with very low memory consumption.<br>
 Example of use: <br>
 ```
 int kmerSize = 31;